rajibkumarsahoo/Text-editor/README.md

 Ctrl+S: To save the file
 Ctrl+C: To Copy the text
 Ctrl+V: To Print the text
+Ctrl+F: Search a string
+Ctrl+R: Search and replace a string
+Ctrl+Q: Quit the editor

 # Timeline and Estimation of Time:
  UI : By 10 Oct 23